April 28, 2021

 Hurricane season runs from June 1 to November 30 each year.
-This year, forecasters predict an above-normal hurricane season with approximately 13 to 19 named storms.
-Although we’re all focused on flattening the COVID-19 curve and preparing to safely reopen our country, you should also prepare for the upcoming hurricane season, whether you live in a hurricane-prone area or not.
+This year, forecasters predict another above-average hurricane season with approximately 18 total named storms.
+Whether you live in a hurricane-prone area or not, you should always prepare for the upcoming hurricane season.
 Consider the following hurricane preparedness tips:

 A “Hurricane Watch” means it is possible a hurricane may hit your area, whereas a “Hurricane Warning” means that hurricane conditions are expected.
 Hurricane watches are typically issued 48 hours in advance of the anticipated storm and hurricane warnings are issued 36 hours in advance.
 Be sure to review your hurricane preparedness plan, gather necessary supplies, and create a communication plan for your family members.

 Whenever a storm warning is issued, many people race to the stores to gather supplies.
 Stay ahead of the store rush by preparing your emergency kit early.
 You should have extra batteries, a portable weather radio, candles, matches, a three-day supply of drinking water per person and pets in your home, first-aid supplies, non-perishable food items, and a basic tool kit.
 If you need to evacuate, bring these supplies with you.

 A standard homeowner’s insurance policy protects your property from a variety of disasters — but there are exclusions.
 Talk with your independent agent about any coverage gaps.
 As a part of your hurricane preparedness plan, you may want to discuss the need for flood insurance with your independent agent, too.
 You should also review your policy limits to make sure the amount is enough to rebuild your home in the event of a hurricane.
 Remember: the current market value and the replacement cost of your home are NOT the same.